AlbertYoung0112/GNNPapers/README.md

-# Must-read papers on GNN
+# Shut up and Read It.
+Must-read papers on GNN
 GNN: graph neural network

 Contributed by Jie Zhou, Ganqu Cui, Zhengyan Zhang and Yushi Bai.